bth-dipt-teaching/genai-policy/README.md

 # GenAI Policies

 This is a template for course-level GenAI policies in higher education.
-The approach is to walk through each course activity from a student perspective, tie it to the relevant learning outcomes (and later professional, where applicable), and derive concrete "Dos" and "Dont's" for AI use.
-The point of policies following this template is not to be enforceable by examiners, but to be actionable for students and the start of a conversation between students and teachers, not the end of it.
+The key idea is to walk through each course activity from a student perspective, tie it to the relevant learning outcomes (and later professional, where applicable), and derive concrete "Dos" and "Dont's" for AI use.
+The point of such policies is not to be _enforceable_ by examiners but to be _actionable_ for students.
+They should be the _start_ of a conversation between students and teachers, not the _end_.

 📑 [**Template for course-level GenAI policies**](./template.md)